The Health Insurance Marketplace & People with Diabetes

 Corra la voz imprimiendo y compartiendo el archivo PDF.

-Starting on October 1, 2013, individuals and families have a new opportunity to buy health insurance through a Health Insurance Marketplace (Marketplace) available in every state.
+Individuals and families can buy health insurance through a Health Insurance Marketplace (Marketplace) available in every state.

 Starting in 2014, all new health insurance plans, whether sold inside or outside the Marketplace, cannot deny coverage, charge more, or refuse to cover treatments because you or someone in your family has diabetes.